 Figure 6 (top panels) shows the annual cycle of the diurnal cycle of total and lowest-level opaque cloud cover averaged across all stations in Table 1.
 Two stations (Moose Jaw and Regina) have no lowest-level cloud observations.
-It is clear that the warmest months, July, and August, have less cloud cover.
-This signature is seen in both the total and lowest-level cloud cover (upper and 0 is the minimum.
+It is clear that the warmest months, July and August, have less cloud cover.
+This signature is seen in both the total and lowest-level cloud cover (upper panels).
+To remove the strong annual cycle and highlight the time of day of maximum and minimum cloud cover, each month is normalized and scaled by the range between its maximum and minimum cloud cover, so that the scaled minimum and maximum are zero and one (lower panels).